AtmosferaUSM/server_tutorial_WRF/docs/wps_configuration.md

     ./configure

-Type Y Then paste the NETCDFINC path , ...
+If you did not set the path for NETCDFINC, type Y then paste the NETCDFINC path as given above.

     nano configure.wps